CAMPAIGNS

 Thanks to our team, we are setting up fishing line receptacles on piers throughout San Diego County, in order to prevent fishing line/lures from ending up in our oceans.
 Thousands of marine animals get entangled in fishing line each year.
 Join us in our efforts to reduce monofilament line pollution; we are looking for high school volunteers, preferably from inner city schools in San Diego county.

 With our Project Kolika - Florida Chapter, we hope to help Florida's coral reefs by mitigating the highly invasive lionfish.
 Our dedicated volunteers of freedivers and spearfishers operate once every 2 weeks in the Palm Beach area and the Florida Keys.
-(Project currently on hold).
+(Project currently on hold.
+Please contact us if interested in volunteering for this program).